Benighter/sat-mobile/docs/ministry-sync-implementation.md

 ## Overview
 This document describes the implementation of cross-church data aggregation for ministry mode in the SAT Mobile application, using the same direct Firestore approach as SuperAdmin.

+> Note: The temporary "Ministry Sync Test" UI used during development has been removed.
+Ministry mode now uses direct, automatic cross-church queries (SuperAdmin style) and no manual test tab is required.

 ## Key Features Implemented

 ### 1. Direct Firestore Cross-Church Queries (SuperAdmin Style)